microsoft/lisa/README.md

 ### Download Latest Azure PowerShell

 1. Download Web Platform Installer from [here](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409)
-2. Start Web Platform Installer and select Azure PowerShell and proceed for Azure PowerShell Installation.
+2. Start Web Platform Installer and select Azure PowerShell (Recommend 6.0.0 or above) and proceed for Azure PowerShell Installation.

 ### Authenticate Your Machine with Your Azure Subscription

-There are two ways to authenticate your machine with your subscription.

 1. Azure AD method

         This creates a 12 Hours temporary session in PowerShell, in that session, you are allowed to run Windows Azure Cmdlets to control / use your subscription.
 After 12 hours you will be asked to enter username and password of your subscription.
-This may create problems long running automations, hence we use certificate method.
+This may create problems long running automations, hence we use service principal method.

-2. Certificate Method.

-      To learn more about how to configure your PowerShell with your subscription, please visit [here](http://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/#Connect).
+2. Service Principal method

+        Refer to this URL [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 ### Update GlobalConfigurations.xml file